 Widowed at 38, and supporting six children, Sao Yien struggled to make ends meet.
 But when she received a Gift of Hope to build a small business, she realized how strong and independent she truly could be.

 When Sao Yien said goodbye to Thoa, she buried her head in Thoa’s shoulder and cried.
 She didn’t say anything.
 She just cried.
 And so did Thoa.

-Thoa Bui is Holt’s vice president of programs in South and Southeast Asia.
+Thoa Bui is Holt’s vice president of programs and services.
 Sao Yien is a woman in our family strengthening program in Battambang, Cambodia.
 A widow, Sao is the sole support for seven members of her family, including her own child, her sister’s five children and her 90-year-old grandmother.
 Until two years ago, when Holt’s social work team in Cambodia began working with Sao, she and her family were living in extreme poverty.

 “At that moment before we parted,” Thoa says, “she was crying — and I was crying too to be honest — and I said I have a lot of feelings because I totally understand what you have gone through, and I understand the burden of responsibility that you continue to carry for these children and your family.”

 When Thoa visited Sao at her home in Cambodia, she felt emotional seeing the change in Sao’s family.
 But her connection with Sao extends beyond basic human compassion.
 It extends beyond the understanding she has developed over a 16-year career devoted to empowering women like Sao to care for their children and families.
 Her connection is personal.

 “I remember growing up — we often compare my generation — the parents did not have enough time to pay individual attention to education,” Thoa says of her childhood in Vietnam, after the war.
 “Here is the food, seven kids, here is the rice.
 The parents have to be out every day, working.
 No one has the time to even think of education even though it is highly encouraged and valued.”